 For example, for ads that promote your brand more generally, or for ads that reach audiences still becoming familiar with your brand, you might test whether it makes sense to direct them to a specific product detail page or to your Store instead.
 By sending shoppers to a detail page, they’ll be able to easily add the item to their shopping cart.
 On the other hand, by sending them to your Store, you might help new shoppers that aren’t yet ready to purchase learn more about your brand and products.
 Another benefit of bringing shoppers to your Store is that they can discover additional products from you brand that they may not have been familiar with.

-Using Amazon Attribution to measure your marketing efforts during the lead up to holiday will help you better understand how your customers are engaging with your brand on and off Amazon.
+Using Amazon Attribution to measure your marketing efforts during the lead up to holiday will help you better understand how your customers are engaging with your brand wherever they spend time.
 With these insights from Amazon Attribution, you can make sure your holiday marketing campaigns are helping drive sales for your brand on Amazon.
 For additional strategies to help you maximize impact during the holidays and through the end of the year using Amazon Attribution insights, view our guide.

 Amazon Attribution beta is available to vendors that sell products on Amazon in the US, UK, France, Italy, Spain, Germany, and Canada, and to professional sellers enrolled in Amazon Brand Registry that sell products on Amazon in the US.
 It’s also available to agencies with eligible clients selling products on Amazon.